RyanEdwards1/ZSL/README.md

 * As a user I would like to be able to see how I am helping the planet
 * As a user I would like to be able to use the app on a IPad
 * As a user I would like to be able to see the effects these habitats are under
+* As a user i want to be able to navigate through the application easily
+* As a user i would like there to be lots of colourful aspects of the application
+* As a user i would like to be able to go back to previous pages
+* As a user i want to be able to read all of the information
+* As a user i would like to stay engaged whilst using the app
+* As a user i would like to be given cool facts as i use the app

 ### Sprint 1 - 3/10/2017 - Design Documentation